-- 4.21.
-We have outlined in detail the process of interim reconciliations below: - Step 1 BEIS submit a formal request for Ofgem to run interim reconciliation. - Step 2 Ofgem collates relevant data from BEIS and DWP (the number of eligible customers for each supplier identified in the initial data matching and "mopup" exercise (the first reconciliation) and the "sweepup" process (second reconciliation)). - Step 3 Ofgem produces a timetable for the reconciliation run, including payment dates, and sends this to BEIS and each of the WHD scheme suppliers. - Step 4 Ofgem processes and validates the calculation described in regulation 6 of the Reconciliation Regulations 2011 using an in house, custom built system.
+- Step 3 Ofgem produces a timetable for the reconciliation run, including payment dates, and sends this to BEIS and each of the WHD scheme suppliers. - Step 4 Ofgem processes and validates the calculation described in regulation 6 of the Reconciliation Regulations 2011.
 A simplified calculation of the interim reconciliation can be found below. - Step 5 Ofgem provides reconciliation notices to scheme suppliers according to regulation 9(1) of the Reconciliation Regulations 2011.
 As part of the notices Ofgem issues invoices and credit notes, confirms supplier market share and confirms the incoming and outgoing payment dates.
-Any outstanding amounts (such as distribution of interest) will also be included in the invoices and credit notes. - Step 6 Suppliers will then make payments to Ofgem within 6 working days. - Step 7 Ofgem processes all the incoming payments. - Step 8 Within 10 working days of receipt of the incoming payments, Ofgem will process all of the outgoing payments to suppliers.
+Any outstanding amounts (such as distribution of interest) will also be included in the invoices and credit notes. - Step 6 Suppliers will then make payments to Ofgem within 6 working days. - Step 7 Ofgem processes all the incoming payments. - Step 8Within 10 working days of receipt of the incoming payments, Ofgem will process all of the outgoing payments to suppliers. - Step 9 Ofgem to share core group reconciliation results with BEIS. - 4.23.

-4.22.
 We expect suppliers to make payments within the timeframes provided.
 If suppliers anticipate being late with a payment, they should contact Ofgem immediately and provide details of the reasons for the delay and when they expect to be able to make the payment.
-Suppliers should note that they will be subject to interest charges as stated in regulation 12 of the WHD Reconciliation Regulations.
+Suppliers should note that they will be subject to interest charges as stated in regulation 12 of the WHD Reconciliation Regulations.22